 All carer permits will sent to the applicants address via recorded delivery.

 2. Proof of residency

 As part of your application we will check your details to automatically verify your address.
 If this check is successful there is no requirement to provide the proof of residency set out in Section A and B below.
-If however our automatic check is unsuccessful you are required to supply the documents as set out in section A or B below.
+If however our automatic check is unsuccessful you are required to supply the documents as set out in section A and or B below.